 What’s the next step?

-Advisory Board Certified Chairs have undertaken specialised development to assist organisations to evaluate their options and develop Advisory Board protocols, including a Charter, that provide clarity of scope for the Organisation and Advisory Board participants.
+Advisory board Certified Chairs have undertaken specialised development to assist organisations to evaluate their options and develop advisory board protocols, including a Charter, that provides clarity of scope for the organisation and advisory board participants.

 If you are a business and would like to tap into this and learn more about how advisor engagement could benefit your business, email: [email protected]